 In 2002, the ESRC Centre for Social and Economic Research on Innovation in Genomics (Innogen) was formed to enable the social sciences to have an influence on the evolution of innovation in life sciences, focusing on the important governance roles played by regulatory systems and stakeholder perspectives.
-As part of the ESRC Genomics Network, Innogen’s research provided a sound base for decision-making in science, industry, policy and public arenas related to the life sciences.
+As part of the ESRC Genomics Network, Innogen’s research provided a sound basis for decision-making in science, industry, policy and public arenas related to the life sciences.
 This body of work layed the foundation for the establishment of the Institute for Innovation Generation in 2013, supporting innovation-related decision making across an expanded range of sectors:

-- providing impartial, non-partisan, evidence-based advice to public, private and social sector stakeholders; and
+- providing impartial, non-partisan, evidence-based advice to public, private and social sector stakeholders.

 - enhancing the skills of participants engaging with the innovation process.